 White Center Family Shelter Opens

 King County Department of Community and Human Services (DCHS) and Mary’s Place collaborated to open a shelter in March at the former Public Health Clinic in White Center for families experiencing homelessness.
-The shelter provides a temporary home for approximately 30 people (parents and children), and will eventually serve up to 70 people.
-In addition to 24/7 shelter, the program provides meals, hygiene services and onsite case management assistance in providing access to healthcare, employment, permanent housing and other support services to help each family move toward self-sufficiency.
+The shelter provides a temporary home, meals, hygiene services and onsite case management assistance in providing access to health care, employment, permanent housing and other support services to help each family move toward self-sufficiency.
 Read more about Mary's Place here.